neulab/newlang-tech/speech-synthesis/selecting-prompts.md

 ```
 ## Run the tools

-Follow the steps below to obtain a set of good sentences from your dataset(s).You can have your data in one file or in many files.
+Follow the steps below to obtain a set of good sentences from your dataset(s).
+You can have your data in one file or in many files.
 Working files will be created in the current directory so change directories to your preferred storage location.

 *Hint*: If you are using WSL(Ubuntu on Windows) you can access your Windows file system by ``\mnt\c``.